magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___media_player/group___media_player.md

 This key is set by MLMediaExtractor if the track is scrambled with a conditional access system, regardless of the presence of a valid MediaCas object.

-The associated value is an integer.
+The associated value is an integer. \hide